Ambeteco/faster-os/README.md

-# Faster OS - up to 6800% faster OS replacement!
+# Faster OS - up to 6800% faster OS module replacement!

 Faster OS is a drop-in replacement for Python's standard 'OS' module.
 Faster OS offers **32** fully-rewritten, optimized, and speeded-up functions, that replace ones in the `os.path` module.